 In each iteration, we injected noises $\zeta_{t}^{i}$ and $\xi_{t}^{i}$ into all shared variables $y_{t}^{i}$ and $\psi_{t}^{i}$, with each element of the noise vectors $\zeta_{t}^{i}$ and $\xi_{t}^{i}$ following Laplace distribution.
 The Laplace-noise variances, stepsizes, and decaying sequences in Algorithm~\ref{algorithm1} were set as $\sigma_{t,\zeta}^{i}\!=\!(t+1)^{-0.57}$, $\sigma_{t,\xi}^{i}\!=\!(t+1)^{-0.79}$, $\lambda_{t}\!=\!(t+1)^{-0.51}$, $\alpha_{t}\!=\!(t+1)^{-0.53}$, $\gamma_{t,1}\!=\!(t+1)^{-0.01}$, and $\gamma_{t,2}\!=\!(t+1)^{-0.01}$, respectively, which satisfy all conditions given in Theorem~\ref{T1}.
 In the simulation, we ran Algorithm~\ref{algorithm1} for $1,000$ iterations and calculated the average charging schedules of EVs in groups $i=1,\cdots,10$, respectively.
 The results are summarized in Fig.~\ref{Theorem1a}, which shows that the computed charging schedules for all EVs are valley-filling strategies.

 Furthermore, we set the Laplace-noise variances, stepsizes, and decaying sequences as $\sigma_{t,\zeta}^{i}\!=\!(t+1)^{-0.19}$, $\sigma_{t,\xi}^{i}\!=\!(t+1)^{-0.2}$, $\lambda_{t}\!=\!(t+1)^{-3.1}$, $\alpha_{t}\!=\!(t+1)^{-2}$, $\gamma_{t,1}\!=\!(t+1)^{-1.2}$, and $\gamma_{t,2}\!=\!(t+1)^{-0.4}$, respectively, which satisfy all conditions in Theorem~\ref{T3}.
 For comparison, we used the noise-free distributed aggregative optimization algorithm in~\cite{lixiuxian2021} as a baseline, with its stepsize setting to $\lambda=0.01$, in line with the guideline provided in~\cite{lixiuxian2021}.
-The comparison of global social costs between the baseline and Algorithm~\ref{algorithm1} is summarized in Fig.~\ref{Theorem1b}.
+The comparison of global costs between the baseline and Algorithm~\ref{algorithm1} is summarized in Fig.~\ref{Theorem1b}.
 The results show that our algorithm with the parameter setting in Theorem~\ref{T1} slightly reduces the convergence rate compared with the existing algorithm in~\cite{lixiuxian2021} despite the presence of Laplace noises.
-The black curve in Fig.~\ref{Theorem1b} shows that convergence accuracy is compromised when we use summable stepsizes to ensure truthfulness.
+The black curve in Fig.~\ref{Theorem1b} shows that convergence accuracy is compromised when we use summable stepsizes to ensure truthfulness, implying that achieving rigorous $\eta$-truthfulness in an infinite time horizon comes at the cost of reduced convergence accuracy (see Theorem~\ref{T3}).
 Nevertheless, we also ran the existing algorithm in~\cite{lixiuxian2021} under the same Laplace noises as ours for comparison.
 The orange curve in Fig.~\ref{Theorem1b} shows that the existing algorithm diverges in the presence of noises, which confirms the robustness of our algorithm to Laplace noises.